-After another record-breaking Scottsdale Polo Party in 2019, the Stella Artois Polo Classic: Presented by Ketel One will be taking place on November 7, 2020.
+After another record-breaking Scottsdale Polo Party in 2019, the Bentley Scottsdale Polo Championships: Presented by Talking Stick Resort will be taking place on November 7, 2020.
 This year’s event will feature Work To Ride (featured on HBO, ESPN & 60 Minutes), and the Celebrity Cruises Match supporting Arizona Equine Rescue and Southwest Wildlife.
 This year will also see teams from Arizona, Denver Polo Club and a National Women’s team.
 Saturday will have three matches.

 Arizona Polo Club

 Join them at the Scottsdale Horsemen Park at WestWorld polo field during their 2019-2020 season, and watch or participate in some exciting polo matches.
 For a schedule of upcoming matches, visit www.arizonapolo.com/polo-cares-inc/

 Denver Polo Club